 Teaching Notes: This task provides additional practice with filling out forms.
+It builds on the skill-building activity by having learners complete the information for a primary contact and an alternative contact.
 Since the forms in this skill-using activity are identical to the forms in the assessment task, only one (skill-using or assessment task) should be added to the learners' portfolios.

-- 1. Distribute the worksheet Completing a Form on the two pages that follow.
-Note that CLB 1L learners complete a personal information form; CLB 2 L learners complete the same form with the added fields for their emergency contact.
+- Distribute the worksheet Completing a Form on the two pages that follow.
+Note that CLB 2L learners complete a personal information form with just one emergency contact; CLB 3L learners complete the same form with the added fields for two emergency contacts.
 Learners will need sufficient time and numerous opportunities to practise in order to fill in the form clearly and completely. - 2.
 CLB 2L: Review the abbreviations for date of birth (MM/DD/YY) and remind learners how to fill in this information in a form. - 3.
-Review the criteria in the checklist.
+Consider writing the checklist below on the board.
 Encourage learners to check their work using the checklist before submitting it for feedback.